Finance, Accounting & Engineering Economics for Energy Engineers

 Upon successful completion of this course, participants will:

-- Understand accounting and finance concepts; their definitions illustrated through numerical analyses.
+- Understand accounting and finance concepts; their definitions are illustrated through numerical analyses.

-- Understand income statements, balance sheets, concepts of cash flow and working capital.
+- Understand income statements, balance sheets, and concepts of cash flow and working capital.

 - Have a better appreciation of different types of financial reports and financial reporting requirements.